 Active at Home #StayInWorkOut

-Despite the covid-19 lockdown easing, many children and young people are still spending a lot more time at home than under normal circumstances and there remains huge challenges for parents, families, communities and schools to keep kids active.
+With the nation back in lockdown at the start of 2021, many children and young people will be spending a lot more time at home than under normal circumstances and there remains huge challenges for parents, families, communities and schools to keep kids active.

 Physical activity must be a vital part of every child’s day and the sector has been working hard since March to make activity at home more widely available and as accessible as possible for all children and young people.